govind-42/WQU-projects/README.md

 # WQU-projects
-Projects done while completing WorldQuant University Course on AI and Machine Learning
+Projects done while completing WorldQuant University Course on AI and Machine Learning.

+**All credits go to WorldQuantUniversity.**

+Links to datasets are provided within the project files.